nkmbgs/Project_ML/README.md

-# Basic RNN_model to generate names after a starting chars are provided.
+# Basic RNN_model to generate names after some starting chars are provided.